ethereum/go-ethereum/README.md

 Command line options
 ====================

--db will launch the db query tool.
+-c will launch the developer console

 Supported arguments `update` and `get`